 There’s nothing like setting up a fresh new phone out of the box, is there?
-And if you’ve picked up a new iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max, there’s certainly a lot of features to tinker with, from their advanced multi-lens camera systems to all the new capabilities that come with iOS 13.
+And whether you’ve picked up a new iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max or gotten one of Apple's new phones as a gift, there’s certainly a lot of features to tinker with.
+The latest iPhones boast an advanced multi-lens camera systems, and they all ship with iOS 13, which introduces new features to Apple's smartphone lineup.

-Before you do anything else with your new iPhone, we’ve identified 10 settings you should enable, disable or simply check out on your brand new handset.
+Before you do anything else with your new iPhone like downloading some of the best iOS apps from the App Store, we’ve identified 10 settings you should enable, disable or simply check out on your brand new handset.

 Activate Dark Mode